 AM: Luang Prabang City Tour – PM: Pak Ou CavesDay 2

-In the afternoon, you travel upstream on a long-tailed boat for 2 hours to visit the mysterious Pak Ou Caves located in the limestone cliffs.
+In the afternoon, you’ll travel upstream on a long-tailed boat for 2 hours to visit the mysterious Pak Ou Caves located in the limestone cliffs.
 The sanctuaries at Pak Ou consist of two large caves, both repositories for thousands of Buddha images.
 Some of these are but a mere centimeter tall up to two meters in height.

 En route, we’ll pass typical Lao villages and slender canoes bobbing on the shore.
 Before we return to the city, we will stop at Ban Xanghai village to see how Lao traditional rice whiskey is distilled.
 Adventurous guests are free to try a sample.

-Transfer back to your hotel late afternoon.
+Transfer back to your hotel in the late afternoon.